The full cycle of

 is critical for PHEM.

-Most emergency operations still run on fragmented manual systems: spreadsheets, phone calls, disconnected databases. ePHEM changes that by translating proven global PHEM workflows into integrated digital processes, built by countries for countries.
+Most emergency operations still run on fragmented manual systems: spreadsheets, telephone calls, and disconnected databases. ePHEM translates WHO PHEM workflows into integrated digital processes, built by countries for countries.

 From manual to digital workflows

-Signal triage, incident management, situation reporting, and coordination.
-Every step moves from paper and phone to structured, traceable digital processes that reduce delays, errors, and information loss.
+Signal triage, incident coordination, situation reporting, and task management move from paper and phone to structured, traceable digital processes that reduce delays, errors, and information loss.

 IHR compliance through systems

-Digital information systems are a core requirement of the International Health Regulations. ePHEM provides the infrastructure countries need to meet these obligations at national and subnational levels.
+Digital information systems are a recognised requirement for meeting IHR core capacities. ePHEM provides the infrastructure countries need to operationalise these obligations at national and subnational levels.

 Measurable response timelines